 The Student Complaint Form provides students with an avenue to submit a concern regarding any area on campus for which no other specific process exists.

 Transition Point 3: Entry into Student Teaching

-Teacher candidates must receive approval by the Teacher Education Committee before student teaching.
+Teacher candidates must apply for and be approved by the Teacher Education Committee to student teach.
+Teacher candidates in Elementary and Special Education programs must earn a grade of C or better (or appropriate transfer credit) in both MTH 208 and MTH 209 to be eligible to student teach.
 The Director of Teacher Education reviews each student’s GPA, course performance and disposition history each November and then presents a slate of candidates to the Teacher Education Committee.
 If there are concerns related to individual candidates, the committee discusses the concerns and possible plans for those students.
 If candidates are not accepted into student teaching, candidates are either delayed an additional semester to meet requirements or advised appropriately about different majors or placement options.

 Transition Point 4: Exit from Student Teaching

 Teacher candidates must receive a final grade of C or better in EDU 481: Student Teaching and meet all requirements on the Certification of Teaching Capacity, as required by the State of North Carolina.
 In cases where a candidate is unable to successfully complete the student teaching semester, but is still in good standing within the Teacher Education program, an alternative placement may be found making the candidate ineligible for licensure but still eligible for graduation.

 Transition Point 5: Program Completion and Recommendation for Licensure

 To be recommended for licensure, candidates must:

 - submit a final transcript as required by the State of North Carolina